-Is it true that Lenin called chess "gymnastics of the mind"?
+Is it true that Lenin called chess mental gymnastics?

-In Soviet times, the winged definition of an ancient game signed by the leader of the world proletariat could be seen in almost any editions of chess.
-We checked whether Vladimir Ilyich said that.
+In Soviet times, the winged definition of the ancient game signed by the leader of the world proletariat could be seen in almost any publication concerning chess.
+We checked whether Vladimir Ilyich said this.

-The beginning of the heyday of chess in the Soviet country was given during the life of Lenin.
-In 1920, during the civil war and universal devastation, an active participant in the assault on the Winter Palace Alexander Ilyin-Genevsky managed to organize All -Russian chess Olympiad With the participation of the future world champion Alekhin, then still a Soviet chess player.
-In 1924, after the death of Ilyich, the former Supreme Commander of the Red Army Nikolai Krylenko He founded the All-Union Chess and Seck Section, which he headed before his arrest and execution in 1938.
-Even before the war, it began to find out that Lenin was fond of huge quantities Sports, and these addictions in the future played an important role in justifying the need to develop each specific species.
+The blossoming of chess in the Soviet country began during Lenin’s lifetime.
+In 1920, during the Civil War and general devastation, he was an active participant in the storming of the Winter Palace Alexander Ilyin-Zhenevsky managed to organize All-Russian Chess Olympiad with the participation of the future world champion Alekhine, then still a Soviet chess player.
+In 1924, after the death of Ilyich, the former Supreme Commander of the Red Army Nikolay Krylenko founded the All-Union Chess and Drafts Section, which he headed until his arrest and execution in 1938.
+Even before the war, it began to become clear that Lenin was fond of a huge amount sports, and these preferences later played an important role in justifying the need to develop each specific type.

 However, Lenin had a special passion for chess.
-The leader of the leader Dmitry Ulyanov in his memoirs in detail Described Volodya’s fascination with the game when he was by a teenager and student.
-The future revolutionary even won the amateur tournament, among the participants of which was one of the strongest Russian chess players of that time - Andrey Hardin.
+The leader's brother Dmitry Ulyanov details in his memoirs described Volodya’s passion for gaming when he was a teenager and student.
+The future revolutionary even won an amateur tournament, among the participants was one of the strongest Russian chess players of that time - Andrey Hardin.

-About another period of Lenin’s life - a link in the village of Shushenskoye - it is known that Ilyich himself Cut it out figures from birch bark, and then, according to one of letters N.K.
-Krupskaya, "from morning till night, fought in chess and ... won everyone, of course."
+About another period of Lenin’s life - exile in the village of Shushenskoye - it is known that Ilyich himself cut out figures made of birch bark, and then, according to one of letters N.K.
+Krupskaya, “he fought chess from morning to evening and... won everyone, of course.”

-Well, one of the most famous references to the leader of the leader in literature is connected with the party, played in 1908 on Villa Kruppa on the Italian island of Capri, where Lenin arrived Set up At the invitation of Gorky.
-The rival of Vladimir Ilyich was another prominent Bolshevik - Alexander Bogdanov.
-The book of Istwan Oros is even dedicated to this party "Chess on the island", whose author admits that Lenin’s painful defeat could affect real policy and the further exclusion of Bogdanov from the Bolshevik center.
+Well, one of the most famous references to the leader’s game in literature is associated with the game played in 1908 at Villa Krupp on the Italian island of Capri, where Lenin came visit at the invitation of Gorky.
+Vladimir Ilyich’s rival was another prominent Bolshevik, Alexander Bogdanov.
+There is even a book dedicated to this game by István Orosz "Chess on the Island", the author of which admits that Lenin’s painful defeat could influence realpolitik and the further exclusion of Bogdanov from the Bolshevik center.

 Bogdanov and Lenin play chess in the presence of Gorky

-As for our phrase, if we try to find it in the multi -volume collections of Lenin's works or the memoirs of the close leader of the proletariat of the “chess - gymnastics of the mind”, then we will find ourselves with nothing.
-Not even suggesting the presence of an accurate quote a phrase from a magazine "Under the banner of Leninism" (1985): “As Dmitry Ilyich Ulyanov recalled, chess was for Lenin a kind of“ gymnastics of the mind ”” - he does not find confirmation; The leader of the leader did not write about anything like that.
-Then what is the matter?
+As for our phrase, if we try to find it in the multi-volume collected works of Lenin or the memoirs of those close to the leader of the proletariat, the statement “Chess is a gymnastics of the mind,” we will end up with nothing.
+Even a phrase from a magazine that does not imply an exact quote "Under the banner of Leninism" (1985): “As Dmitry Ilyich Ulyanov recalled, chess was a kind of “mental gymnastics” for Lenin” - is not confirmed; The leader's brother did not write about anything like that.
+Then what's the matter?

-The famous quotation researcher Konstantin Dushenko in his article “Gymnastics of the mind, or about the benefits of lies” WritesThat the corresponding slogan in the country of Soviets appeared in the 1950s-at first was anonymous, but 10-15 years later, for the sake of coming conviction, he began to be attributed to Lenin.
-Here Dushenko is mistaken, because in the aforementioned journal "Change" attribution happened Back in 1951.
-However, it should still be highlighted a little later by the mention of the quote in the book of Yakov Rokhlin "Successes of Soviet chess culture" (1954), since the figure of the author, a prominent popularizer of chess in the USSR, seems key in the history of quotes.
+The famous researcher of quotes Konstantin Dushenko in his article “Gymnastics of the mind, or On the benefits of lying” writesthat the corresponding slogan in the Land of Soviets appeared in the 1950s - at first it was anonymous, but 10-15 years later, for the sake of greater persuasiveness, it began to be attributed to Lenin.
+Here Dushenko is mistaken, because in the above-mentioned magazine “Smena” the attribution happened back in 1951.
+However, we should still highlight the slightly later mention of the quote in the book by Yakov Rokhlin "Achievements of Soviet chess culture" (1954), since the figure of the author, a prominent popularizer of chess in the USSR, seems to be key in the history of the quotation.

-How It is said On the website of the Russian chess Federation, “trying to promote chess, Yakov Gerasimovich was not particularly shy in ways to achieve his goal.
-So, with his light hand, we had Leninist aphorism “Chess - Gymnastics of the Mind”, which could be seen on the wall of any chess club from Moscow to the very outskirts: it was repeatedly reproduced in all Soviet chess editions.
-Leninist words produced a magical action on officials of any rank, who did not even mean anything in chess: they helped to open new chess clubs, organize various competitions.
-However, you will not find such a statement either in the writings of Lenin or in the memoirs of contemporaries of the leader. ”
+How said on the website of the Russian Chess Federation, “in an effort to promote chess, Yakov Gerasimovich was not particularly shy in the ways of achieving his goal.
+So, with his light hand, we got Lenin’s aphorism “Chess is a gymnastics of the mind,” which could be seen on the wall of any chess club from Moscow to the very outskirts: it was reproduced many times in all Soviet chess publications.
+Lenin's words had a magical effect on officials of any rank, even those who knew nothing about chess: they helped open new chess clubs and organize various competitions.
+However, you will not find such a statement either in Lenin’s writings or in the memoirs of the leader’s contemporaries.”

-Indeed, the first more or less detailed description of the history of the appearance of the phrase appears only in 1980, in an article by the same Rochlin in the magazine "Chess in the USSR".
-In it, the author claims that Lenin pronounced these words at a meeting with the revolutionary Nikolai Podvoysky in October 1920, and many years later the revolutionary Panteleimon Lepeshinsky allegedly confirmed this opinion of Lenin in an interview with Rokhlin himself.
-However, the lack of such a story in other sources, including those related to the people mentioned, makes Rohlin simply composed a confirmation of that duck, one of the first authors (if not the first author) of which he became many years ago.
+Indeed, the first more or less detailed description of the history of the appearance of the phrase appears only in 1980, in an article by the same Rokhlin in the magazine "Chess in the USSR".
+In it, the author claims that Lenin said these words at a meeting with revolutionary Nikolai Podvoisky in October 1920, and many years later, revolutionary Panteleimon Lepeshinsky allegedly confirmed this opinion of Lenin in a conversation with Rokhlin himself.
+However, the absence of a similar story in other sources, including those related to the people mentioned, makes us think that Rokhlin simply made up post-facto confirmation of that canard, one of the first authors (if not the first author) of which he became many years ago.

-In the end, it should be noted that the phrase “gymnastics of the mind” during the time of Lenin was far from a new invention.
-In Germany, so since the end of the 18th century called Logic, mathematics and ancient languages, that is, the basis of classical gymnasium education.
-In tsarist Russia, the expression began to symbolize the cable, which was reflected in one of the poems Merezhkovsky.
-And already in Soviet times, the phrase “Mathematics is the gymnastics of the mind” similar to the “Leninist” phrase, supposedly Pronounced Another prominent communist Mikhail Kalinin played a certain role in the popularization of this discipline.
+Finally, it should be noted that the phrase “mind gymnastics” in Lenin’s time was far from a new invention.
+This has been the case in Germany since the end of the 18th century. called logic, mathematics and ancient languages, that is, the basis of classical gymnasium education.
+In Tsarist Russia, the expression began to symbolize cramming, which was reflected in one of the poems Merezhkovsky.
+And already in Soviet times, a similar “Leninist” phrase “Mathematics is mental gymnastics”, supposedly spoken another prominent communist Mikhail Kalinin, played a certain role in the popularization of this discipline.

-Thus, with a high degree of probability, it can be assumed that Vladimir Ilyich Lenin never pronounced the phrase "chess - gymnastics of the mind."
+Thus, with a high degree of probability it can be assumed that Vladimir Ilyich Lenin never uttered the phrase “Chess is mental gymnastics.”

 Most likely not true